 One lovely day last summer, I received an unexpected phone call with incredible news that would change my life: I had been awarded the 2012 Halstead Grant!

 The previous spring, when the application deadline was approaching, I was hesitant to apply, despite the encouragement of jeweler friends.
-It seemed like a long shot, and sounded like a lot of work to get an application together – plus I was resistant to the idea of outlining my business plan.
+It seemed like a long shot, and sounded like a lot of work to get an application together.
+In addition, I was resistant to the idea of outlining my business plan.
 Sitting down with those realities sounded to me like facing the possibility that this dream of mine to make a living as a self-employed jewelry artist might not work out after all.
-However, as I went through the application process, I discovered that not only could I see how this path could actually work out for me, but also that I wanted it more than ever, and that I truly believed that I could make it happen.
+However, as I went through the application process, I discovered that not only could I see how this path could actually work out for me, but also that I wanted it more than ever.
+And I truly believed that I could make it happen.

 To find out more about her jewelry, upcoming shows and featured galleries, visit her website at Susan Elnora.

 Halstead awards a business grant to a new jewelry designer in the bridge segment each summer.
 The grant awards $6,000 in start-up capital and merchandise to a new design company.
-If you are starting a new jewelry design business, please check out the 2013 jewelry grant application and eligibility details.
+If you are starting a new jewelry design business, read more to learn about the Halstead Grant’s eligibility and requirements.